Maguire & Irby Family Foundation

-- fellows may work another job while doing the internship, as long as it does not interfere with their ability to work the designated hours for the fellowship.
+- Fellows may work another job while doing the fellowship, as long as it does not interfere with their ability to work the designated hours for the fellowship.

 - If your project is to take place in another country, your passport must not expire between now and six months after your return to the U.S.